What is Osteoarthritis?

-Bones are made of a protective cartilage.
-Cartilage is a tissue that is coated at the end of the bones.
+Bones are made of protective cartilage.
+Cartilage is a tissue that is coated at the ends of the bones.
 The cartilage breaks down over a period of time.
-A healthy cartilage is supposed to absorb the shock that is created during any sort of movement.
+Healthy cartilage is supposed to absorb the shock that is created during any sort of movement.
 Due to the wear and tear of the cartilage, the bones are left with no protective layer and end up rubbing against each other.
-Constant rubbing of the bones against each other over a long time can destroy the joint permanently.
+Constant rubbing of the bones against each other over a long period of time can permanently destroy the joint.
 Osteoarthritis is likely to affect people who are:

 - Have a joint injury

 Osteoarthritis Signs and Symptoms